university-of-york/uoy-design-patterns/src/pages/227-accordion.md

 ] } );
 </script>

-By default, the accordion will collapse so that only one item is on display.
-Passing `"no-collapse": true` as an option will stop that behaviour and allow you to open as many as you like.
+By default, the accordion will allow you to open as many as you like.
+Passing `"collapse": true` as an option will stop that behaviour and only allow one item to be open.
+If you want this behaviour you must contain them within a `.c-accordion` block.

 <script>
-component("accordion", { "no-collapse": true, "atoms": [
+component("accordion", { "collapse": true, "atoms": [
   { "accordion-item": {
     "title": "This accordion title",
     "content": "<p>First accordion content.</p>"